Christen Press

-Christen Annemarie Press (born December 29, 1988) is an American soccer player for Angel City FC of the National Women's Soccer League (NWSL) and the United States national team.
+Christen Annemarie Press (born December 29, 1988) is an American former professional soccer player, entrepreneur, and sports journalist.
+She last played for Angel City FC of the National Women's Soccer League (NWSL) and the United States national team.
 She first appeared for the United States national team during an international friendly against Scotland on February 9, 2013.
-She has made 155 appearances for her country and is currently ninth all-time with 64 goals scored.
+She made 155 appearances for her country and ranks ninth all-time with 64 goals scored.

-Press was the recipient of the Hermann Trophy in 2010 and holds the all-time scoring and assists records at Stanford Cardinal.
+Press was the recipient of the Hermann Trophy in 2010 and holds the all-time scoring record at Stanford Cardinal.
 Following her collegiate career, Press was selected fourth overall by the Washington Freedom in the 2011 WPS Draft, where she was named WPS Rookie of the Year.
 She was the Damallsvenskan's top scorer in 2013 with 23 goals scored for Tyresö FF and became the first American to earn the Golden Boot award in the history of the Swedish League.

 Press has played for the Chicago Red Stars and Utah Royals in the National Women's Soccer League (NWSL), Kopparbergs/Göteborg FC and Tyresö FF in the Swedish Damallsvenskan, magicJack in Women's Professional Soccer (WPS) and Manchester United of the English FA Women's Super League.
 She helped the United States win their titles at the 2015 and 2019 FIFA Women's World Cup.
-In 2019, she co-founded a gender-neutral lifestyle brand, re-inc, with fellow athletes Megan Rapinoe, Tobin Heath, and Meghan Klingenberg.
+In 2019, she co-founded a gender-neutral lifestyle brand, RE—INC, with fellow athletes Megan Rapinoe, Tobin Heath, and Meghan Klingenberg.
+Press co-hosts the podcast, The RE—CAP Show, with Tobin Heath.

+Press is a Global Ambassador and Board Member of the adolescent health organization Grassroot Soccer.

 Early life

 Born in Los Angeles to Cody and Stacy Press, Christen was raised in the suburb of Palos Verdes Estates with her two sisters, Channing and Tyler.
 Both of her parents played different sports: Cody was an American football player at Dartmouth and Stacy was a tennis player.
 She began playing soccer at age five and later attended Chadwick School for high school.

 As a two-year team captain and four-year starter of her high school's soccer team, Press led Chadwick to two Southern Section Division IV titles.
 She also lettered in track and tennis.

 In 2006, she was named NSCAA High School All-American and Parade Magazine All-American.
 During her high school career, she scored 128 goals, including 38 her junior year alone (a school record).
 She was named Southern Section Division IV Offensive Player of the Year twice and was a four-time Prep League Offensive MVP.

-Press played club soccer for Slammers FC of Newport Beach, California and won the Golden Boot for most goals scored in the US Youth Soccer Association's national championship tournament.
+Press played club soccer for Slammers FC of Newport Beach, California, and won the Golden Boot for most goals scored in the US Youth Soccer Association's national championship tournament.